 Sea Machines remote helm control marine technology is a core feature for both its flagship SM200 and SM300 products.
 Equipped with an intuitive joystick that allows an operator to remote-command manned or unmanned workboats within a 1-KM range from a nearshore location or a collaborative vessel, the use of remote helm control reduces human risk in hazardous situations.
-Because a remote-operated workboat in some cases requires no onboard crew, Sea Machines products can double productivity via elimination of time-consuming shift changes and stop-work periods.
+Because a remote-operated workboat in some cases requires no onboard crew, Sea Machines products can significantly increase productivity via elimination of time-consuming shift changes and stop-work periods.

 Read on to learn more about primary ways Sea Machines’ remote helm control vessel technology can be used to help mariners to do their jobs more safely, faster and more productively.